JWseop/mamaforest_internship/README.md

 The program has been updated day by day.

-The commit will be updated from 22.07.18.
+The commit is updated everyday after 22.07.18.